jeslaspravin/CoPaT/ReadMe.md

 Now you can have any number of job instance and have tasks be enqueued to any of those job system.
 All you have to do is pass the JobSystem reference(`JobSystem &`) to the coroutine and call that coroutine with job system you want it to be enqueued to.

-> Note that `JobSystem::get()` still exists and Coroutine jobs that do not have `JobSystem &` as function's first parameter will use it to enqueue the job.
+> Note that `JobSystem::get()` still exists and Coroutine jobs that do not have `JobSystem & or JobSystem *` as function's first parameter will use it to enqueue the job.
 The job system that gets initialized the very first time will be stored in JobSystem singleton.
 This decision is to allow a main job system(Will be stored in the singleton) and some sub job system that will be useable inside different subsystem.

 ### Example